ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 ## Chlorofluorocarbons and Hydrochlorofluorocarbon
 Starting June 2, 2023, Chlorofluorocarbon and Hydrochlorofluorocarbon codenames are reserved for Intel systems without ECC memory support.
 This excludes devices originally classified as a Chromebook or Chromebox, as they may get a chromium compound codename.
 Intel systems with ECC memory support may get a plastics-related codename instead.

+This scheme was originally started to poke fun at the potential environmental effect of Windows 11.

 On January 19, 2024, the categories for Chlorofluorocarbons and Hydrochlorofluorocarbons were extended to include Chlorofluoroolefins and Hydrochlorofluoroolefins respectively.